Page 4 of 6

 It was women's work.
 Hard work.
 They used sharpened juniper sticks or rib bones of elk or bison to pry heavy slabs of thick bark from each tree.
 Then, with slicing tools made from the horns of mountain sheep, they carefully scraped off the nutritious inner bark and ate it immediately.
 The treat had a brief shelf-life, because it was unpalatable after it dried out.1

-It is often said that Indians ate the cambium, but that is incidental and irrelevant, for the cambium itself is functionally just one cell thick; its components divide to produce a cambial zone, which is only a few cells thick.
-Although it is a key to a tree's life, it has no value as human food.
+It is often said that Indians ate the cambium, but that is not true, for the cambium itself is functionally just one cell thick, and overall its components divide to produce a cambial zone, which is only a few cells thick.
+Although it is essential to a tree's life, the cambium has no value as human food.

-On its inner surface, the cambial zone generates the water-conducting cells, or xylem (ZY-lem), which, as the tree grows, expand the dead, woody center of the stem, or tree-trunk.
+On its inner surface, the cambial zone generates the water-conducting cells, or xylem (ZY-lem), which, as the tree grows, expand the dead, woody center of the tree's stem, or trunk.
 On its other side the cambium merges into the phloem (pronounced FLO-um), or bast.
-About one-eighth to one quarter of an inch thick in a mature ponderosa pine, the phloem carries food between the tree's crown and its roots.
+About one-eighth to one quarter of an inch thick in a mature ponderosa pine, the phloem carries food between the tree's roots and crown.
 In spring, at the onset of the tree's new growing season, it is rich in proteins and carbohydrates, and that is why it was once valued as food.
 As the outer cells of the phloem deteriorate, they become the corky interior surface of the outer bark.2

 Peeled trees also served as trail signs.
 En route back across the Bitterroot Mountains, on June 17, 1806, over deep snowbanks that hid the ground, Clark noted: "I was in front and Could only pursue the derection of the road by the trees which had been peeled by the nativs for the iner bark of which they Scrape and eate."